 Once the cupcakes are cool, and filled if you want to fill them, use your favorite frosting on top!

-Addictive Chocolate Cupcakes
+Favorite Chocolate Cupcakes

 Is there anyone that doesn’t like a chocolate cupcake?
 You’ll find that recipes that include cocoa taste more chocolatey than those that use melted chocolate.